M0NsTeRRR/homelabv3-infra/docs/guide/packer/index.md

         ufw delete allow <PORT>/tcp
         ```

-??? question "On windows how to bind port to wsl ?"
+??? question "How to expose packer HTTP server from WSL ?"
     `WINDOWS IP` represents the IP used to connect
     `WINDOWS PORT` represents the port used to connect
     `WSL PORT` represents the packer http server port that will be accessible through `<WINDOWS IP>:<WINDOWS PORT>`